ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/015639 Temporary Tree and Plant Protection.md

 	5. A fine of one-thousand dollars ($1,000.00) will be levied against the Contractor for each incident of construction damage (including construction traffic) within designated tree protection areas.
 Any fine shall be independent of any applicable liquidated damages for the assessed value of the tree or tree part.
 	6. Trees or roots visibly and unnecessarily injured will cause the Owner to withhold from the Contractor an assessed amount conforming to the requirements stipulated above, for a period of one full year.
 After that period the impact of the injury to any tree will be assessed by the Project Engineer or the Project Consulting Arborist.
 	7. If any trees or shrubs designated to be retained or protected are injured and replacement is justified, a number and equivalent diameter inches of trees or shrubs of same or similar species shall be furnished and planted by the Contractor.
 The total inch diameter of the replacement plant(s) shall equal the diameter of the plant(s) to be replaced, in accordance with the "Guide for Plant Appraisal".
-1. 3.8 Submittals
+1. Submittals
    1. Proposed methods and schedule for effectuating tree and other plant protection shall be submitted for approval.
 Contractor shall submit construction schedule which includes a time frame for work near existing plants.
 Approval of such shall be obtained from the Project Engineer prior to commencement of construction near tree protection areas.
 2. Proposed methods, materials, and schedule for root pruning, branch pruning, and other tree maintenance shall be submitted for approval.
 The Project Engineer or Project Consulting Arborist shall mark the location of root pruning lines in the field prior to the operation.
 If possible, root pruning should occur between autumnal leaf fall and spring foliation.
 Root pruning during the growing season shall require approval of the Project Engineer or Project Consulting Arborist.
-1. 3.9 Tree and Other Plant Maintenance During and After Completion of Construction*   1.
-Proper maintenance should include, but without limitation to:
+1. Tree and Other Plant Maintenance During and After Completion of Construction
+	1. Proper maintenance should include, but without limitation to:
       1. structural and remedial pruning; watering; mulching; remediating soil compaction; fertilization; insect and disease control; soil and tissue analysis; aeration; and wound treatment.
 Contractor shall maintain existing trees during and after completion of construction and during the warranty period.
 2. The timing duration and frequency of necessary maintenance practices should be determined by the Project Engineer or Project Consulting Arborist, based on factors associated with the site and affected plants.